 Pretomanid and the BPaL Regimen

-Pretomanid is a tuberculosis (TB) drug developed by TB Alliance for use in combination with bedaquiline and linezolid that is now approved by the U.S. Food and Drug Administration for treating a limited and specific population of adult patients with extensively drug-resistant, treatment-intolerant or non-responsive multidrug-resistant pulmonary TB.
+Pretomanid is a tuberculosis (TB) drug developed by TB Alliance for use in combination with bedaquiline and linezolid that is now approved by the U.S. Food and Drug Administration for treating adult patients with pulmonary tuberculosis that is resistant to isoniazid, rifamycins, a fluoroquinolone and a second line injectable antibacterial drug OR adults with pulmonary TB resistant to isoniazid and rifampin, who are treatment-intolerant or nonresponsive to standard therapy.

 In July 2020, the Drug Controller General of India (DCGI) also approved pretomanid for conditional access under the National Tuberculosis Elimination Program (NTEP), making India the second country in the world to provide regulatory approval for this product.